The Ivy League Connection

 COMPORTMENT: At all times the ILC expects our participants to comport themselves as ambassadors for their school, their community and their District.
 The ILC will not tolerate students who think that they can violate the ILC rules and behave irresponsibly.

-Please read: '12 The List of 'I Understands'.pdf
+Please read: '14 The List of 'I Understands'

 GIVING BACK TO THE COMMUNITY: The ILC expects all of our ILCers to give something back to their community when they return.
 At the very least, we expect our participants to talk with their fellow students about their college experiences and convince them to aspire to greater things.